The path to diagnosis

 It can be hard to understand why your diagnosis took so long but it is often a tricky call to make so usually no one, including you, was to blame.

 Tests used in the diagnosis of MS

-You may have had a lumbar punction where they take out a small amount of the fluid which bathes your brain and spinal cord.
-This is analysed in the laboratory and if more protein banks are seen than usual (called oligoclonal bands) this can suggest MS.
+You may have had a lumbar puncture where they take out a small amount of the fluid which bathes your brain and spinal cord (cerebrospinal fluid, or CSF).
+This is analysed in the laboratory to see if the fluid contains more than usual amounts of fragmented myelin nerve coating.